ozgeterz/React-Php-KARTACA/README.md

 *PHP => backend => Restful api*

-You can run it by typing in terminal cd rpp after this npm run start
+You can run it by typing in terminal
+  'cd rpp'
+after this
+ ' npm run start'